Tarela/HMR/README.md

 $ pdflatex NAME_summary.tex
 ```

-## 5. testing data and example of output files
+## 5. Testing data and example of output files
 We provided the testing data for users to test the flexibility and the power of the HMRpipe and the example of `summary.pdf` which generated from a new detected non-classic function in our recent studies.
 Click the file names to download.
 - HMRpeaks: [`CBX7_peaks.bed`](https://www.python.org)
 - signal: [`H3K27me3.bw`](https://www.python.org)